mentasuave01/Tomb-Finance-Template/README.md

-# Template to for Tomb Finance
+# Template to fork Tomb Finance

 This a simple template to fork Tomb Finance with a few hardhat commands.